shadi1717/oracle-cloud-data-platform-workshop/Lab700/LabGuide700.md

 ### Required Artifacts

 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
 -   *To access the workshop environment*, you will need internet access and a modern web browser.
-Your instructor will provide you with a URL for the OAX instance and you will be assigned a username and password.
+Your instructor will provide you with a URL for the Oracle Fusion ERP Analytics instance and you will be assigned a username and password.
 Please refer to your instructor's confluence page for details.
 -   The estimated time to complete this lab is 40 minutes.

 ### Extra Resources
--   To learn more about Oracle Analytics for Applications (OAX), feel free to explore the capabilities by clicking on this link: [OAX Getting Started Documentation](https://docs.oracle.com/en/cloud/saas/analytics/fawag/get-started-oracle-analytics-applications.html#GUID-66FF30CB-C4C4-4184-9223-DE5AE3E83C80)
+-   To learn more about Oracle Fusion ERP Analytics, feel free to explore the capabilities by clicking on this link: [Oracle Fusion ERP Analytics Getting Started Documentation](https://docs.oracle.com/en/cloud/saas/analytics/fawag/get-started-oracle-analytics-applications.html#GUID-66FF30CB-C4C4-4184-9223-DE5AE3E83C80)

 ## Part 1.
 Explore the Interface and Pre-Built Content: KPI Cards, Decks, Alerts, and Analysis